-If you are not using Eclipse to develop, you can still take advantage of all the tools that the Android SDK provides for debugging.
+If you are not using Android Studio to develop, you can still take advantage of all the tools that the Android SDK provides for debugging.
 A basic debugging environment consists of:

 You need to obtain a JDWP-compliant Java debugger to properly debug your application.
 Most Java IDEs will already have one included, or you can use a command line debugger, such as JDB, if you are using a simple text editor to develop applications.